Frequently Asked Questions

 DO I NEED TO GO TO TREATMENT OR DETOX BEFORE COMING TO HPR?

 Prior to a medical assessment, we are unable to state what your treatment plan may be.
-We encourage you to call HPR Clinic with any specific questions so we can determine how to best advise or help you with your own personal situation.
+We encourage you to call Helping People Recover with any specific questions so we can determine how to best advise or help you with your own personal situation.

 DO I NEED TO GO TO A 12 STEP PROGRAM TOO?